 If you want to simulate a chocolate experience, you can use carob instead.
 Although carob is a legume, which means it contains anti-nutrients and a fair amount of carbs, and should not be used on a daily basis, it is okay for an occasional cheat and a much better choice than chocolate.
 Be sure to use roasted carob, since cooking legumes will reduce some of their anti-nutrients.
 I have two different carob fudge recipes and you can find one here and the other one here.
 My almond thumbprint cookies would work just as well too.

 Be sure to take some of these treats with you throughout the day, if you think you will be tempted at work or other social situations.
 Make sure that co-workers are aware that you don’t eat sugar, chocolate, etc., as well.
 Don’t be ashamed to stand for healthy eating.
 Be proud.

 Don’t feel guilty for restricting sugar and chocolate from your children in your home.
 You can’t control what goes on in other situations, but you can and should control what takes place in your own home.
 Your home should be a sugar-free zone even on the holidays.
 Protecting the health of your children and teaching them how to make good food choices is one of the most loving acts you can provide as a parent.

-If you go out to eat, then it is easy enough to choose items on the menu that won’t completely derail you (meat and low-starch vegetables) and simply skip the sugared up, chocolaty desserts and alcoholic beverages.
+If you go out to eat, then it is easy enough to choose items on the menu that won’t completely derail you, like animal protein and low-starch vegetables, and simply skip the sugared up, chocolaty desserts and alcoholic beverages.
 You can have dessert at home or take something you made at home with you.
 Alternatively, you can cook a Paleo approved meal in your own kitchen.

 There is no reason you can’t, or shouldn’t, celebrate the love for your self in the same manner.
 You deserve it!
 If you are celebrating Valentine’s Day alone, then everything on this page still applies.
 Be your own Valentine.